rustyrussell/pettycoin/doc/RUNNING-A-GATEWAY.md

 to the bitcoin (test) network for network sends, and injects funds into the pettycoin network.

+There is currently one running at address mnwYn3mP11dWvJUbyraBqYBkx8TgWSLgVn on the bitcoin test network, if you don't want to run your own.

 **It does not yet return funds to the bitcoin network!**

 Daemons You Need To Be Running